WordPress/wp20-book/Content/BB-Chapter-14-Parlez-vous WordPress s'il vous plait_.md

 Matt expects that browsers will continue to improve automatic translations to the point where they can do a lot of the heavy lifting.
 But he also recognizes that AI is a tool to augment human creativity, not to replace it.

 Polyglots like Francesca question whether there will ever be satisfying AI solutions for translation.
-So many local details go into the localization of any page, automation can’t be aware of all of them.
+So many local details go into the localization of any page, and automation can’t be aware of all of them.
 “My heart is a lot more into people,” she says.
 “I make sure the context makes sense to Italians.”

 AI has improved in translation to an impressive degree, and people have also become more tolerant of machine translations.
 Matias suggests that newer generations of users might have a different attitude to automatic translation.
 “There’s some outdated mental modeling” of AI translations, he says.
 “We’re coming from a time when that wasn’t ubiquitous and we know the limitations, we know that it’s rough, we know we’re going to get the best experience in the original language.”